 From road trips to outdoor scenery and bustling cities, Scotland has more tourism offerings than ever this year making it one of the best places to visit in 2019.Where to Stay in Dundee

 Website: Travel For Life Now

-Once thought of as mainly a stopover on way to more exotic Asian countries, Singapore has emerged as a top travel destination over the past decade.
+Once thought of as mainly a stopover on the way to more exotic Asian countries, Singapore has emerged as a top travel destination over the past decade.
 The movie Crazy Rich Asians, the growth of Sentosa and the opening of the engineering marvel and luxurious Marina Bay Sands are among the developments that have raised the stature of Singapore as a tourist destination.

 Travelling with children?
 Singapore has a Night Safari, River Island, Universal Studios, Sentosa Island and more.

 Like gardens?
 The Orchid Garden in the Botanic Gardens is one of the largest and best in the world.
 Gardens by the Bay and the Super Trees are also spectacular.